Searching for the best Victoria food tours? A Taste of Victoria will leave you satisfied.

-If you want a crash course on both Victoria’s history and it’s wonderful food scene, Andy is your guy.
-He did his undergrad in history at the University of Victoria and spent 4 years as a summertime pedicab driver where he gave guided tours of his city.
-His love of food, local sights, and local ingredients led him to create A Taste of Victoria Food Tours, a perfect way to show of the city and some of its tastiest locations.
+Andy is your guy if you want a crash course on Victoria’s history and its wonderful food scene.
+He did his undergrad in history at the University of Victoria and spent four years as a summertime pedicab driver, giving guided tours of his city.
+His love of food, local sights, and local ingredients led him to create A Taste of Victoria Food Tours, a perfect way to show off the city and some of its tastiest locations.

 At the time of my Taste of Victoria Food tour review, Andy had only been operating for nine months but had already served over 1000 satisfied guests.
 Again.
 He is that good.

-If the above doesn’t already make him overqualified, he loves to travel too.
-He has visited 47 countries so you know he is well-versed in culture from all over, making him appreciate and understand Victoria’s diverse food scene that much more.
+If the above doesn’t already make him overqualified, he loves to travel, too.
+He has visited 47 countries, so you know he is well-versed in cultures from all over the world, making him appreciate and understand Victoria’s diverse food scene that much more.

 Market Eats